mobius3/creme/README.md

 cmake --build .
 ```

-Examples will be inside the `bin/` folder.
+Examples will be inside the `bin/` folder inside the `build` directory.